tc39/notes/es8/2017-07/jul-26.md

 SYG: There is a slide about this later.

-BF: The burden is on the tools to produce valid ASTs.
+BFS: The burden is on the tools to produce valid ASTs.

 SYG: The Shape folks have worked to ensure that there are fewer invalid ASTs expressible in their type, compared to Babylon.
 OTOH, Babel is based on a de-facto AST standard which is widely used by JS code, but it's not as much thought out.